 We do this by giving Australians simple tools so they can make

 We want to build a nation of confident financial decision makers, in control of their own financial wellbeing.

-You can check your credit score as often as you like.
-But changes happen every few months.
-We recommend checking your credit score every six months if you are actively working on improving it, or once a year if you are not actively seeking finance or making lifestyle changes.
+Generally we recommend checking your credit score every few months if you are actively working on improving it.
+Or once or twice a year if you are not actively seeking credit.

 We store your registration details and identification so that you only need to enter this once.
 Next time you check your score we'll send those details to Experian to pull your latest score and report.

-If you apply for a loan or credit product through a lender, they will access your report and score through their own license at the time of application.
+If you apply for a loan or credit product through a lender, they will confirm the information in your report and your credit score separately at the time of application.

-If you want to start building a credit history think about an internet plan, mobile plan, low fee credit card or any other utility in your name.
+If you want to start building a credit history, think about an internet plan, mobile plan, other utility or a low fee credit card in your name.